 Thanks to the State Government of Victoria, you can now conduct free historical searches of the Victorian Registry of Births, Deaths and Marriages online.
 You can search for: births from 1853 to 1914; marriages from 1853 to 1942; deaths from 1853 to 1988; and church baptisms, marriages and burials from 1836 to 1853.
 You can also search the Events at Sea (Maritime) Index for events on ships bound for Victoria between 1853 and 1920.

-The History Centre has recently received an extensive collection of material from the Willis family, copies of photographs of the Harding family, material from the Ladies Probus Club of Central Park Malvern, and copies of material relating to Larnook Teachers College.
+The History Centre has recently received the archives of the St Andrews Gardiner Cricket Club, including annual reports, minute books, and South Suburban Cricketer newsletters.
 A list of items added to our catalogue in the last month can be found here.

 The Stonnington History Centre is on Pinterest